 - Payment of fees, as explained below

 Note: The consular officer may ask for additional information, such as wedding photographs and other proof that the marriage to your U.S. citizen spouse is genuine.
 Documents in foreign languages, other than the language of the country in which the application takes place, should be translated.
-Applicants should take to the visa interview clear, legible photocopies of civil documents and translations, such as birth and marriage certificates.
+Applicants should take to the visa interview all original civil documents, such as birth and marriage certificates as well as legible photocopies of the documents and translations.
 Original documents and translations will be returned.

 There may be additional instructions for collecting documentation needed for your K visa interview.
 Review U.S. Embassy/Consulate-Specific Instructions here, to learn what additional requirements there are, if any.

 In preparing for the interview, applicants will need to schedule and complete a medical examination.
 Before the issuance of an immigrant or K visa, every applicant, regardless of age, must undergo a medical examination which must be performed by an authorized panel physician.
 You will be provided instructions regarding medical examinations from the U.S. Embassy or Consulate where you will apply for your visa, including information on authorized panel physicians.
 See Medical Examination for more information, including a list of panel physicians by country, and frequently asked questions.